gjermundgaraba/bjaanes.github.io/_posts/2015-12-31-whats-coming-in-2016.md

 It started out as Maximum Developer, and later turned into a more personal blog, to allow me to write about whatever I wanted.

 I am very proud of what I have achieved here.
 Not in terms of reader numbers.
-Not in terms of money, &#8220;fame&#8221; or whatever either.
+Not in terms of money, "fame" or whatever either.
 But instead in terms of what I have learned.
 That I actually have a blog with over 50 posts in 1 year.

 I am proud that I did what I set out to do!